xmpp-iot/xmpp-iot.github.io/_posts/tutorials/2015-01-29-python-philiphshue.md

 ---

-This tutorial runs a python script on a raspberry, or the like, and publishes a XMPP JID that you can use to
+This tutorial runs a python script on a raspberry, or the like, and publishes a XMPP JID that you be friend with and then use both  [XEP 323](http://xmpp.org/extensions/xep-0323.html) read and  [XEP 325](http://xmpp.org/extensions/xep-0325.html) control.
+But you can also use plain chat to interact with the lamp through simple chat.

-# Preparations
+#Preparations
 you need an environment that can run python scripts.

-## Setup a JID for each lamp
+## A JID for each lamp
-first setup accounts for each lamp on your favourite XMPP site for example jabber.se
+You need one Jabber ID or JID for short.
+First setup these accounts for each lamp on your favourite XMPP site for example [jabber.se] or find one on any of the [free public and secure XMPP sites](https://xmpp.net/directory.php)

-## Get the python code
+##Get the python code

 Clone the philipshue api and SleekXMPP code from github